cloudoperators/greenhouse/docs/user-guides/cluster/onboarding.md

 ## Troubleshooting

 If bootstrapping fails, you can inspect the `Cluster.statusConditions` for more details.
 The `type=KubeConfigValid` condition may contain hints in the `message` field.
-Additional insights can be found in the `type=Accessible` and `type=ManagedResourcesDeployed` conditions, which indicate whether the cluster is reachable and whether required resources were successfully deployed.
+Additional insights can be found in the `type=PermissionsVerified` and `type=ManagedResourcesDeployed` conditions, which indicate whether `ServiceAccount` has valid permissions and whether required resources were successfully deployed.
 These conditions are also visible in the UI on the `Cluster` details view.
 Reruning the onboarding command with an updated `kubeConfig` file will fix these issues.